Al Jennings of Oklahoma

 Al Jennings of Oklahoma is a 1951 American Western film directed by Ray Nazarro and starring Dan Duryea and Gale Storm.
 It is based on the story of Al Jennings, a former train robber turned attorney.

-Premise
+Plot

 The rambunctious youngest son of a family of lawyers turns against the justice system after the murder of his brother and becomes the leader of a notorious bandit gang.